Immunizations are among the most important and effective ways to prevent travel-related infections. Immunizations for travel include:

 The chance of being exposed to infections abroad depends entirely on the style, location, and duration of travel.
-A 2-week stay in a downtown 5-star hotel is much less likely to result in disease than a 6-month backpacking trip through the countryside.
+A 2-week stay in a well-maintained hotel in the city is less likely to result in travel-related infections than a 6-month backpacking trip through the countryside.
 The one activity that will enormously increase the risk of acquiring a serious disease is unprotected sexual contact with a new partner, which brings a high risk of hepatitis B and HIV (AIDS), as well as other sexually transmitted infections (e.g., chlamydia, gonorrhea, genital herpes).

 Globally, the infectious diseases that kill the most people, particularly those living in developing countries, are respiratory diseases (including influenza and pneumonia), AIDS, infections causing diarrhea, tuberculosis, malaria, and measles.
 Hepatitis infrequently kills during its acute phase, but chronic liver problems caused by this disease are another major cause of death worldwide.

 Vaccinations are available against hepatitis A and B. Hepatitis A and B are viral infections that attack the liver.
 The vaccines can be given separately or as one combined vaccine.
 Depending on the vaccine given, the vaccine may last a lifetime or booster doses may be required.